Decision-making can be quite a process, and it can be frustrating…

 3) Make a tuned-in decision based on your truth.

 By increasing the ability to feel gratitude for yourself and your life you are accessing your truth.

 The most important step here is to not make decisions on the fly, on the go, or while you’re multitasking.

-Instead, you’re going to arrive to your truth using your intuition.
+Instead, you’re going to arrive at your truth using your intuition.
 Your intuition is flowing freely in a centered state.

 - Sit down somewhere comfortable with your feet on the ground.

 - Close your eyes and take a deep breath through your nose.